Sakshamdr7/Deploy-Track/README.md

 # Deploy-Track
-A web-based dashboard for monitoring CI/CD pipelines, deployments, and release activity.
+A web-based dashboard for monitoring deployments and CI/CD pipeline activity, tracking build status, release history, and deployment logs.